TRANSPORTATION

 Road Improvements

-The Upper Westside development will construct or contribute funding to the following road improvements:
+The Upper Westside project will construct or contribute funding to the following road improvements:

-West El Camino Avenue Extension: Extending westward to create a central street that improves travel across the area.
+• West El Camino Avenue would be extended westward to create a central street that improves travel across the area.

-New Connections: Creating new roadway connections to Garden Highway at Radio Road, San Juan Road, and Bryte Bend Road for easier travel between neighborhoods.
+• New roadway connections would be built to Garden Highway at Radio Road, San Juan Road, and Bryte Bend Road for easier travel between neighborhoods.

-San Juan Road Upgrades: Widening to meet County standards with improved lanes and shoulders, plus a new turn lane at Garden Highway.
+• San Juan Road would be widened to meet County standards with improved lanes and shoulders, plus a new turn lane would be added at Garden Highway.

-El Centro Road Expansion: Expanded to four lanes between Arena Boulevard and Farm Road, and six lanes from Farm Road to West El Camino Avenue.
+• El Centro Road would be expanded to four lanes between Arena Boulevard and Farm Road, and to six lanes from Farm Road to West El Camino Avenue.

-Powerline Road and Garden Highway Improvements: Widening these roads to County standards, improving safety and reducing traffic congestion.
+• Powerline Road and Garden Highway would be widened to County standards, improving safety and reducing traffic congestion.

 Public Transit Improvements

-The Upper Westside development supports public transportation by working with Sacramento Regional Transit to provide frequent bus service (every 15 minutes during peak hours) for easy access by most residents.
+Working with Sacramento Regional Transit, project applicants will improve public transportation by implementing a public transit plan designed to achieve frequent bus service (every 15 minutes during peak hours) for easy access by most residents.

 Mobility-Friendly Community Design